Israeli strikes kill 36 in Gaza, including a mother and newborn, as more aid is allowed in

 The Israeli military did not immediately respond to a request for comment on most of the strikes.
 It said it was not aware of one strike in Gaza City during the pause that health officials said killed one person.

-Israel says it only targetes militants and blames civilian deaths on Hamas because the militants operate in densely populated areas.
+Israel says it only targets militants and blames civilian deaths on Hamas because the militants operate in densely populated areas.
 The daily airstrikes across the territory frequently kill women and children.

 Israel allows more aid to enter